 9 imported COVID-19 cases reported in Shanghai

-The city reported nine new imported coronavirus cases on Friday, while three patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Saturday morning.
+The city reported nine new imported coronavirus cases on Monday, while 11 patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Tuesday morning.

-The first patient is a Chinese working in Ethiopia who arrived at the Shanghai Pudong International Airport on October 20.
+The first and second patients, a mother and a son, are Chinese living in Argentina who arrived at the Shanghai Pudong International Airport on October 20.

-The fourth patient is a Chinese visiting relatives in Germany who arrived at the Shanghai airport on October 21.
+The fifth patient is a Chinese visiting relatives in the United Arab Emirates who arrived at the Shanghai airport on October 30.

-The fifth patient is a Russian who arrived at the Shanghai airport on October 21.
+The sixth patient is an American who arrived at the Shanghai airport on October 31.

-The sixth and the seventh patients are Chinese working in Israel who arrived at the Shanghai airport on October 21 on the same flight.
+The seventh patient, an American, and the eighth patient, a Brazilian living in the United States, took the same flight and arrived at the Shanghai airport on October 31.

-The eighth and the ninth patients are Chinese working in the Philippines who who arrived at the Shanghai airport on October 21 on the same flight
+The ninth patient, a French living in Hong Kong, arrived at the Shanghai airport on November 1.

-All the new cases have been transferred to a designated hospital for treatment, while 251 close contacts on the same planes with them have been put under quarantine and observation at designated places.
+All the new cases have been transferred to the designated hospital for treatment, while 157 close contacts on the same planes with them have been put under quarantine and observation at designated places.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.